jordanisaacs/kernel-module-flake/README.md

 If you have nix-direnv enabled a shell with everything you need should open when you `cd` into the directory after calling `direnv allow`

-### eBPF

-eBPF is enabled by default.
-This makes the initrd much larger and the compile time of the linux kernel longer.
-You can disable it by setting `enableBPF = false` in `flake.nix`.

 ### Modifying the flake